 Tenants in Georgia have a right to terminate their lease for certain reasons.
 They include:

-• If the unit is no longer habitable due to a repair or maintenance issue.
+• If the unit is no longer habitable due to needed repairs or maintenance issues.

 • If the tenants can prove that they have been harassed by the landlord.